canonical/microk8s.io/docs/configuring-services.md

 The kube-scheduler daemon started using the arguments in `${SNAP_DATA}/args/kube-scheduler`.
 These are explained fully in the upstream [kube-scheduler documentation][kube-scheduler].

-To reconfigure a service you will need to edit the corresponding file and then restart the respective daemon.
-For example:

 <!-- LINKS -->